-The City of Refuge International, Inc. is comprised of many people working together, reaching out in practical ways to touch the lives of the Congolese people.
-Current board and staff members are Richard Kitumba, David Lanning, Patricia May, Laurene Bates, David Parker, Don Lemke, Bobbi Powell and Heidi Gaines.
+We are composed of many people working together and reaching out in practical ways to touch the lives of the Congolese people.
+Our current board and staff members are Richard Kitumba, Laurene Bates, Chelsa Hugo, Randy Stouts, Crissy Yarborough, and Heidi Gaines.

 Richard Banza Kitumba

 With a passion to empower the people of the Democratic Republic of Congo, he founded The City of Refuge International, Inc. in 2007.
 Since then, the organization has helped thousands of people in the DRC.
 Richard has provided motivational speaking and Christian ministry in Europe, Africa, and North America.
 He also offers services to schools, businesses, and small groups.
 He currently lives in Springfield, Oregon with his three children.

 Chairman of the Board